Employee Data: 13 Types & Examples, How to Collect, and Best Practices

 If you’re using an external vendor to collect and store employee information, review their compliance certifications and privacy policies.

-Not only that, it also simplifies analysis with advanced reporting, dashboards, and predictive analytics.
-The visual representation of trends and patterns empowers HR teams to make quick, data-driven decisions – to make sure you stay competitive and fully leverage the insights employee data can offer.
+With Peoplebox, you can simplify your employee data collection process and get the insights you need to create a more engaged and high-performing workforce and and patterns empowers HR teams to make quick, data-driven decisions – to make sure you stay competitive and fully leverage the insights employee data can offer.

 What’s Next?